-The Bay Area Asylum Mental Health Project of RIWW links San Francisco Bay Area immigration attorneys with mental health clinicians who can provide psychological evaluations for asylum seekers.
+The Bay Area Asylum Mental Health Project of RIWW links San Francisco Bay Area immigration attorneys with licensed mental health clinicians who can provide psychological evaluations for asylum seekers.
 The Project has over 100 clinicians in the Bay Area who provide pro bono or low fee evaluations for asylum seekers.

 If you are an attorney or accredited representative and would like to request an evaluation for your client, please click here.

 Training and mentoring mental health clinicians.
 The Project provides training, mentoring, and support to mental health professionals so they can provide high quality forensic mental health evaluation for asylum seekers.